 In most smaller organizations, volunteer Directors want to get involved; they want to be part of the Association, so they volunteer to serve on the Board and what ends up happening is a lot of those boards are known as Working Boards.

 What we mean by Working Boards is the President, the Vice-President or Chair, Vice-Chair, however, you call them depending on the organization, they roll up their sleeves and they’re doing all of the work.

 The Treasurer is actually preparing the financial statements and keeping track of the books.
 The Secretary is the one who’s taking the minutes at meetings.
 So everybody is working very hard on the operations, the actual running of the not-for-profit organization, which is all well and good if you’re a small society.

-For smaller organization there might not be a whole lot to do and maybe a not a whole lot of members, but as that organization evolves and grows and the scope of work broadens, now it’s time to hire paid staff.
+For a smaller organization, there might not be a whole lot to do and maybe not a whole lot of members, but as that organization evolves and grows and the scope of work broadens, now it’s time to hire paid staff.

 You would usually start by hiring your first staff person which might be an office manager, an admin person either part-time or full-time, all the way up to a full-fledged Executive Director or Registrar or CEO or General Manager or whatever you want to call them.